cznlde/anycubic-nfc-filament/README.md

 If the application fails to start, the error is the python version in most cases.
 Make sure to use version 3.11 or older.
 Newer versions can lead to crashes.

+### Is there support for writing other brands to the Tags?

+While brands are sort of written to the tags (e.g. the Tag contains `AC` for `Anycubic`), the information is not used by the slicer.
+Because of that, I did not add support for writing custom brands as they would not have any benefit but more like a risk that Anycubic could ignore non-Anycubic tags in the future.

 ### How can I use other NFC readers than the ACR122U?